physicell-training/00-Welcome-to-training/README.md

 # Module 00 : Welcome to PhysiCell training
+This short module introduces the PhysiCell training materials.

 ## Online recordings of these slides
+Duration:
 1. **YouTube**
 1. **FigShare:**
 1. **NanoHUB:**